guardian/pluto-core/README.md

 - You need a version 1.11 JDK.
 On Linux this is normally as simple as `apt-get install openjdk-11-jdk` or the yum equivalent
 - If you are not using the postgres docker image (not recommended!!), you will need to set up the test database before the tests will work:
-  `sudo -u postgres ./scripts/create_dev_db.sh` (**Note**: if installing through homebrew, postgres runs as the current user so the `sudo -u postgres` part is not required)
+  `sudo -u postgres ./scripts/create_dev_db.sh` (**Note**: if installing through homebrew, postgres runs as the current user so the `sudo -u postgres` part is not required.)

 ### Backend